ivardesign/viva-la-vue-workshop/README.md

 Currently, we have `@click="myBoolean = !myBoolean"`

 In this particular case, we did something **very** simple in our handler.
-All we did was toggle the boolean, which we *could fit in one line of code.*

-This is rarely the case.
+All we did was toggle the boolean, which *we **could** fit in one line of code.* This is rarely the case.
 Our handlers are often performing much more complex actions.

 MOST of the time, we want our **handlers to do much more.**  Let’s **refactor** (reorganize our code) into a method (a block of code).

-***Coaches:***  if it is not clear, review what a function/method is – but basically “a discrete block of code to accomplish a task.”
+***Coaches:***  If it is not clear, review what a function/method is – but basically “a discrete block of code to accomplish a task.”

 #### Let’s move our boolean toggling code into a method, so that our code is more organized.

 Refactor our Event Handler into a method:
 (All we are doing here is moving our boolean toggling code into another area).

 First off, let’s go back into our javascript `<script>` block, and add **another section called "methods"**: